Marguerite Oswald: Kennedy assassination

-On the day of the assassination of John F. Kennedy after Lee had publicly been identified in connection with the shooting, Oswald phoned the offices of the Fort Worth Star-Telegram and asked for a ride to Dallas.
-She was granted this request after revealing her identity, and the reporter to chauffeur her was Bob Schieffer.
-After Lee was assassinated by Jack Ruby on November 24, 1963, Oswald and Lee's widow Marina asked to go to Parkland Hospital to see his body.
+On November 22, 1963, after Lee had publicly been identified in connection with the assassination of John F. Kennedy, Marguerite Oswald phoned the offices of the Fort Worth Star-Telegram and asked for a ride to Dallas.
+Bob Schieffer took the call, saying, "Lady, this is not the taxi service and, besides, the president has been shot."
+After she identified herself as Oswald's mother, Schieffer and another reporter rushed to drive her to Dallas as Schieffer interviewed her.
+On the afternoon of November 23, Marina and Marguerite talked to Lee.
+After Lee was murdered by Jack Ruby on November 24, Oswald and Lee's widow Marina asked to go to Parkland Hospital to see his body.
 In a move that upset Marguerite, Marina opened his eyelids and said, "He cry, he eye wet."
 Oswald referred to her son's murder as "the tragic event."
 She also stated to a television camera "my son, even after his death, has done more for his country than any other living human being."
 After the assassination, Secret Service agent Jerry Parr was assigned to protect Oswald until the completion of her February 1964 testimony before the Warren Commission.
 In its 1978 investigation of the assassination, the House Select Committee on Assassinations found that Marguerite Oswald was acquainted with several men associated with lieutenants in Carlos Marcello's organized crime family, including her brother-in-law Charles "Dutz" Murret.

-Later life
+Later life and death

-After the Kennedy assassination and subsequent murder of her son, Oswald maintained her son's innocence and claimed that he was an agent of the Central Intelligence Agency.
-She created a shrine in her home to honor his life and military service, and frequently promoted conspiracy theories regarding the assassination.
-She wrote a booklet titled Aftermath of an Execution: The Burial and Final Rites of Lee Harvey Oswald, which was never published.

-In September 1964, Harold Feldman wrote an article on Oswald, in which he said she was being treated poorly by the media and by the Warren Commission.

-In 1968, Oswald sent a telegram to Coretta Scott King, following Martin Luther King's assassination which Coretta regarded as the telegram that touched her the most.

-During her later years, she was willing to grant media interviews for compensation.
-Oswald also charged for her signature and would sell expired licenses and library cards for two hundred dollars each.
-Sometimes she could be found on Dealey Plaza, selling autographed business cards to tourists for five dollars that stated, "Marguerite Oswald, mother of Lee Harvey Oswald."

-She died in 1981 and is buried beside her son Lee at the Shannon Rose Hill Memorial Burial Park in Fort Worth, Texas.